menacit/practical_cryptography_course/13-hash_pwd.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Jennifer Morrow (CC BY 2.0)" -->
-### Problems with basic password hashing
-Users using the same password will have the same hash.

-Hashes can be pre-calculated ("rainbow tables").
+What can we do to make cracking harder?

 ![bg right:30%](images/13-spheres.jpg)

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Halfrain (CC BY-SA 2.0)" -->
-Let me introduce you to **salting**!
+Let me introduce you to **salting**:

 Random data mixed into the password hashing.